How to become a ski instructor on a budget

 Not all ski and snowboarder courses are created equal, so like any big decision that involves investing time and money, it's essential you do your research and consider what kind of experience you want to have.

-It can be hard to know exactly where to start, so here are a couple of steps you can follow that will help.
+It can be hard to know exactly where to start, so here are a couple of steps you can follow to become a ski instructor on a budget.

 Research your options